 Concetta is an independent researcher, a qualified psychotherapist (BACP) and social worker (HCPC) and the Co-founder/Director of a survivor-led organisation, Survivors’ Voices.
 She has over 20 years of experience of working with children in care and prisons and running peer-led groups with adult survivors of abuse and interpersonal trauma.
 She has a first class honours in Social Policy from the London School of Economics and an MSc with distinction in Mental Health Studies from the Institute of Psychiatry at King’s College London.
 Her thesis was on the assessment and treatment of trauma and Post Traumatic Stress Disorder when it co-occurs with psychosis.
 She is a Research Associate with University of Bristol and King’s College London and is involved in studies investigating the role of peer-support for survivors and as the lead researcher for the Charter for Organisations Engaging Abuse Survivors, a unique survivor-led project exploring safe, effective and meaningful engagement of survivors.
 She has also worked on the NAPAC national helpline providing telephone support for adult survivors of abuse.
 Concetta offers consultancy, training and lecturing to enable organisations and individuals to better understand trauma, its impact and the importance of developing research, services, policies and practices from survivor-informed perspectives.

-Dora is a Research assistant at UCL Division of Psychiatry, having joined at May 2017.
+Dora is a Research Fellow at UCL Division of Psychiatry, having joined at May 2017.
 She has a psychology background and has completed a Masters in Clinical Mental Health Sciences at UCL.
 Her research interests include: psychosocial interventions in mental health; early intervention in psychosis; loneliness in mental health.